jezza64/jbnotes/Crypto_Etherium_Blockchain_developer_boot_camp.md

 Test network transactions can be deleted.

 - Ropstan is a clone of the real network.
-- Girly, kovan beta testing
+- Gorly, kovan for beta testing
 - Ganache is a developer network, more for unit testing.
 Fast mining, not persistent.
 - Private, run your own chain.